The Future Plan

 Golspie could be considered the ‘Gateway to the North’ as it is situated at the bottom of Ben Bhraggie hill along one side and the sea and coastline on the opposite side, sandwiched between the two.

 The village sits on key terrain with the vital A9 trunk road and the main ‘Far North Railway line’ operated by Scotrail running straight through it.
+There is no feasible or affordable alternative route for the A9, so it will be more cost effective to defend the Golspie section of coastline in the long term, than re-route the trunk road.

 AIMS